krishnan-chandra/personal-website/content/posts/regex-catastrophic-backtracking/index.md

 ### Test script

 Here is an small script I ran to compare the performance of both regexes.
 The idea behind this script is to use a pattern with a few newlines (`a\nb\nc`) and multiply this by some factor to induce a string with more newlines that can get caught by the repeating greedy match in the original regex.
-Addiitonally, we remove the `<summary>` tags surrounding the input as it is not needed to demonstrate the behavior.
+Additionally, we remove the `<summary>` tags surrounding the input as it is not needed to demonstrate the behavior.

 Additionally, we use the [re.compile](https://docs.python.org/3/library/re.html#re.compile) method to create a regular expression object that can be reused many times in the same program more efficiently.
 This call also lets us pass in the `re.DOTALL` flag once when the regex is created rather than on every invocation.

+We use the `time.perf_counter_ns()` to measure the run time of each regex search in nanoseconds and get as accurate a value for the execution time as possible.

 Note that **both** regexes are compiled before they are used to ensure consistency.